will-head/SpecFlow-Template/README.md

 No tests executed (activation needed)
 ```

-Delete the following file and you'll be prompeted to activate SpecFlow+ Runner again:
+Delete the following file and you'll be prompted to activate SpecFlow+ Runner again:
 ```
 /Users/<username>/.local/share/SpecFlow/.specflowrunner
 ```